Invasive species are a problem because of the threat that they can pose to the native environment, the economy and the public’s health.

 - Himalayan Balsam should be reported via the Recording Native Species Counts scheme.

-IWA campaigns against the spread of Himalayan Balsam.
-On a yearly basis, a variety of local branches organise work parties where volunteers visit known Himalayan Balsam hot-spots and pull the plants up before they go to seed.
-The aim is to visit sites annually until the plant ceases to grow at that site.
-In 2013, 116 volunteers took part IWA Himalayan Balsam work parties.
-For more information visit the IWA campaign pages.
+We campaign against the spread of Himalayan Balsam.
+Our local branches organise work parties where volunteers visit known Himalayan Balsam hot-spots and pull the plants up before they go to seed.
+If plants are removed annually, they will stop growing in that area.

-- Now widespread and common across the UK with extensive infestations in the south-west of England, south Wales and Greater London.
+- Now widespread and common across the UK, mostly in the south-west of England, south Wales and Greater London

 - Grows into dense thickets and crowds out native species.